Tag

 Rather, they create a peer-to-peer Bluetooth mesh network or Wi-Fi direct-based network on your phone and allow you to send messages to your nearby friends.
 If you are looking for such an app then you should use Bridgefy.
 Bridgefy offers three main types of messaging services; Person-to-Person mode, Broadcast mode, and Mesh mode.

 You can send messages to a friend, broadcast them to the entire group, and even use users as nodes to send messages to long distances.
-It is quite helpful during music festivals, sports events, natural disasters, and other such situations where you won’t be getting reliable mobile service.
+It is quite helpful during festivals, sports events, natural disasters, and other such situations where you won’t be getting reliable mobile service.

 In fact, Bridgefy and other such apps have become a bastion for protesters around the world as they allow them to evade internet censorship imposed by their governments.
 The app is free to download and use and is the best offline WhatsApp alternative in my opinion.
 You should check it out.